Marwan-44/Student_Grade_Management_System/README.md

 ## 🧪 Example Output

+Choose number of students: 3

+Enter name of Student 1: Ali
+Enter grade of Student 1: 95

+Enter name of Student 2: Sara
+Enter grade of Student 2: 82

+Enter name of Student 3: Omar
+Enter grade of Student 3: 74

 --- Student Grades with Letters ---
 Ali: 95 → Grade Letter: A
 Sara: 82 → Grade Letter: B